SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 <img src="Images/FirstPerson.PNG" style="width:600px"/>

 This is work which builds upon the [Epic Games HTML5 (WebGL) platform plugin](https://github.com/UnrealEngineHTML5/Documentation) to add:
-- Support the **latest/final version of UE4 (4.27)**.
+- Support for the **latest/final version of UE4 (4.27)**.
 - Support for a **recent version of emscripten** (will try to keep this up to date).
-- Support for **ES3 shaders** rather than ES2.
+- Support for **ES3 shaders** (from WebGL2) rather than ES2 (from WebGL1).

 Some other changes are also made to try and make a better out of the box experience:

 - **Build compression of assets (to .gz files) is enabled by default**.
 You can still disable this if you prefer.
 - **All required scripts/assets (e.g. Bootstrap) are included in built project** (no more third party JS/font downloads).
 - **Web browser IndexedDB usage is enabled by default** to prevent having to download all the assets on each page refresh.
 You can still turn this off if you prefer it disabled.
-Any IndexedDB notices/warnings are now sent to console rather than a visible banner to avoid visual clutter.
+Any IndexedDB notices/warnings are now sent to console rather than a banner to avoid visual clutter.
 - **Uses single-threaded by default** as it seems to work better at the moment (tried this after seeing @ufna's decision).
 Multi-threaded is still available but currently only works properly when packing for Development (will be looking into this issue).
 - **Web socket networking plugin is enabled by default** should you wish to use multiplayer in HTML5.
-- Added an **optional way to pass command line options to the HTML5 application via session storage**.
-It is disabled by default but can be enabled by option 'Session storage command line key' in the HTML5 project settings.
-This can be used to easily invoke different maps / modes etc.: `window.sessionStorage.setItem('UnrealEngine_CommandLine', 'FirstPersonExampleMap -stdout'); window.location.href = 'http://localhost:8000/FirstPerson.html';`
+- Added an [**optional way to pass command line options to the HTML5 application via session storage key**](Features/Feature-CommandLine.md).
+This feature is disabled by default.
+- Added [**experimental support for websocket SSL and websocket URL override via session storage key**](Features/Feature-WebSocketSSL.md).
+This allows multiplayer to work when serving the HTML5 client via HTTPS.
+These features are disabled by default.

-Tested on Windows 10 with Firefox and Chrome based browsers.
+Tested on Windows 10 with latest Firefox and Chrome based browsers.

 ## Branches

-**To access the below repository branches etc. you need to link your Epic Games account to GitHub - see your [Epic Games Account](https://www.epicgames.com/account/connected) - if you do not do this you will see 404 error on the links below.**
+**To access the links below you need to link your Epic Games account to GitHub - see your [Epic Games Account](https://www.epicgames.com/account/connected) - if you do not do this you will see 404 error.**

-Also, you will need to **clone** the respositories below (using git) as some of the HTML5 setup functionality currently depends on being a cloned git repository - if you download as ZIP and unpack it the HTML5 setup won't currently work (will look at a solution to this in future).

 ### 4.27 HTML5 ES3

 https://github.com/SpeculativeCoder/UnrealEngine/tree/4.27-html5-es3

-This is **UnrealEngine 4.27.2** with HTML5 platform support using **ES3** shaders and **emscripten 3.1.25**.
+This is **UnrealEngine 4.27.2** with HTML5 platform support using **ES3** shaders and **emscripten 3.1.26**.

 If you want to take a look at the full code here is a [diff](https://github.com/EpicGames/UnrealEngine/compare/4.27.2-release...SpeculativeCoder:4.27-html5-es3) of this branch against the pristine UE 4.27 release.